 Where to Stay

 Tralee has quite a few good quality 3* and 4* options for your stay.
 The best hotels located in the town centre is the 3* Grand Hotel.
-Slightly outside of the town, but still only a short walk, you will find the 4* Fels Point Hotel, 4* Manor West Hotel and the 4* Meadowlands Hotel.
+Slightly outside of the town, but still only a short walk, you will find the 4* Rose Hotel, 4* Manor West Hotel and the 4* Meadowlands Hotel.
 Slightly further out is the luxurious 4* Ballygarry House Hotel, with award-winning Nádur Spa.
 If proximity to the Golf Club is your priority, then a night in the 4* Brook Manor Lodge Guest House is your best option, located outside the town, only 10 minutes from the first tee!

 Where to Eat and Drink

 There is an excellent pub scene in Tralee, albeit mainly at the weekends.
 If you are looking for a traditional night out, with some good music and craic, during the week your best option would be Sean Ógs Pub, at the weekends your options multiply, with the likes of An Teach Beag, The Brogue Inn, Paddy Macs and Bailey’s Corner all providing top live entertainment.
 If you would like to get your picture taken close to golfing history, a trip to the Castle Bar is a must, there you will see the wedge Tom Watson used to win the 1982 US Open.

 There are some fantastic options for food available, all a short distance from the town centre.
 Highlights from the list would be Finnegans Restaurant, The Pikeman Bar and The Stonehouse Restaurant.
 If you are willing to travel slightly further out of town Spa Seafood, the Westend Restaurant, the Oyster Tavern or Brooks Restaurant are well worth the trip.

 What to See and Do